cmarqu/flycheck.github.io/flycheck-versus-flymake.md

 enabled for each mode individually and **carefully**, because it does not deal well with unavailable syntax checker tools.
 In a GUI frame, it signals errors in GUI dialogs.
 In a TTY frame, it does not signal any error at all, but instead silently hangs.
-The same occurs, when a syntax checker tool becomes unavailable after Flymake Mode is enabled, for instance, because the underlying tool was uninstalled.
+The same occurs when a syntax checker tool becomes unavailable after Flymake Mode is enabled (for instance, because the underlying tool was uninstalled).

 <figure>
 <img src="{{site.baseurl}}/images/flymake-error.png"